 Don’t get me wrong, I like German beer, but the problem is I can’t drink most of it since I have celiac disease (a gluten allergy).
-Don’t feel too sorry for me though, because I’m quite happy with my new favorite drink – a Hugo cocktail.
+Don’t feel too sorry for me though, because I’m quite happy with my new favourite drink – a Hugo cocktail.
 I had never heard of a Hugo cocktail until I moved to Germany, but now I’m addicted (well not literally).

 You can’t blame the Germans for wanting to take credit for it though!
 You will find it in many cafes and bars in southern Germany, Austria and South Tyrol, especially in summer!

 According to Mixology magazine, The Hugo was created in 2005 in the Italian town of Naturno by bartender Roland Gruber.
 It was invented as an alternative to spritz and spread like wildfire through South Tyrol and into Austria and Germany.

 A Hugo is made from Prosecco and accessorized with fresh peppermint making it similar to a Mojito.
 What gives it a distinct, a refreshing flavour is elderflower syrup.